A tale of two moduli spaces: logarithmic and multi-scale differentials: From logarithmic to multi-scale

-Seeing $\omega_{(i)}$ as a meromorphic section on the left, it then corresponds to the nowhere vanishing section $\pi^* o_i$ on the right.
-Thus it extends to all of $Y$ on the left hand side.
-But then seeing this extension as a meromorphic section of $\omega_Y$, it has the desired order $m_k$ at the marked points $z_k$ and $\kappa_h-1$ at the preimage of the node associated to $h$. \end{enumerate}
+Seeing $\omega_{(i)}$ as a meromorphic section on the left, it then corresponds to the nowhere-vanishing section $\pi^* o_i$ on the right.
+Thus it extends to all of $Y_i$ on the left-hand side.
+But then this extension seen as a meromorphic section of $\omega_{Y_i}$ has the desired order $m_k$ at the marked points $z_k$ and $\kappa_h-1$ at the preimage of the node associated to $h$. \end{enumerate}